Feneric/Minima/README.rst

 ----------

 The constraints of building something within the PICO-8 environment make a project like this fairly tough.
-The game is pretty close to being fully playable, but there's not a lot of space left and I'll likely have to trim out some already-started features to shoehorn in the rest of the game.
-I've already had to remove lots of things.
-I've had to remove a partial Ultima III+ style missile weapon implementation and go back to the Ultima II style "adjacent-only" type of combat.
-I've had to replace armor and weapon inventory along with related wield and wear commands with automatic switching to best available armor and weapons.
-I've had to drop enterable shrines.
-I've had to cut the concept of creatures that are neither particularly friendly nor hostile.
-I've had to remove pits in dungeons.
-I've had to remove findable chests in dungeons.
-I've had to remove the tower key.
-All of these were in order to keep within the space constraints we've got.
+This game pretty much maxes out PICO-8 capacity; there's not a lot of space left and I'll likely have to trim out some already-started features to shoehorn in anything else.
+All the PICO-8 graphic space (both for sprites and maps) are fully used.
+All but a couple of the sound effects slots are used.
+The final version here is a careful balance between maxing out the token count and the compressed size.
+The raw size is already too large to fit without minimization, too, and even with that many manual tweaks are required making the code quite ugly in places.

 Building Minima
 ---------------